-The Graduate School is strategically located in Memphis, Tenn., the 19th-most popular city in the United States and the third-largest in the Southeast.
+Harding School of Theology is strategically located in Memphis, Tenn., the 19th-most populous city in the United States and the third-largest in the Southeast.
 Metropolitan Memphis, with more than 1 million citizens, is a modern cultural, medical and educational center with abundant opportunities for the graduate student to work.
 Seventy churches of Christ offer help for religious activity and spiritual development.

 Memphis not only serves the citizens of western Tennessee but also has become the urban hub of eastern Arkansas, northern Mississippi and southeastern Missouri.

 The Graduate School is ideally situated in a beautiful residential section of East Memphis near the corner of Park Avenue and Cherry Road (see map).
 It is easily accessible to shopping centers and restaurants and is within 30 minutes of downtown Memphis.

 The School occupies a beautiful, wooded, 13-acre campus adjacent to one of the largest Christian academies in the city.

 Administrative, faculty and advancement offices are housed in the E.H.
 Ijams Administration Building.
 This impressive brick structure is a 40-room, three-story Georgian mansion.
 It was once the home of E.L.
 King, original owner of the property.
 The building also has a reception/conference room.
 The first-floor east wing of the building is used for daily chapel services and is known as Pittman Chapel.
 The Counseling Center is located upstairs in the west wing of the mansion.